czue/pegasus-docs/customizations.md

 There are two levels of navigation that ship with Pegasus, the top nav and the sidebar nav.
 You'll likely want to modify both.

+To change the top nav edit the `./apps/web/templates/web/components/top_nav.html` file.

-To change the sidebar nav edit the `./pegasus/templates/pegasus/app/components/app_nav.html` file.
+To change the sidebar nav edit the `./apps/web/templates/web/components/app_nav.html` file.

 ## Styles